ishimto/maven-hello-world/README.md

 ## Overview
-Regardless of the software product that you will make, probably you often integration your local and remote code, you run tests, and in the end you probably going to deploy/deliver your product, etc.. that process play a big part of a Devops Life-Cycle.
+Regardless of the software product that you will make, probably you often integration your local and remote repository code, run tests, and in the end you probably going to deploy/deliver your product, etc.. that process play a big part of a Devops Life-Cycle.
 In that project you will understand deeply (hopefully) the CI/CD part's that might could help you in your own SDLC - Software Development Life-Cycle.